lvash/Ecological_Genomics/Online_Notebook.md

 1. 128 functional traits and 28 proteins distinguished microbial communities between HV and MV pools
 2. HV coral microbiomes characterized by enrichment of functions related to metabolism and carbohydrate transport
 3. Only 3 functions enriched in MV coral microbiomes

-**Discussion**: enzyme Fucose has been shown to undergo largest increase of carbs in coral mucus under heat stress and was enriched in HV; carb transport and metabolism under strong regulation in *Streptococcus mutans* (bacterium associated with tooth decay) to cope with heat stress; **data support a functional restructuring of the microbial metabolic network in stress-resistant corals**
+**Functional profile Discussion**: enzyme Fucose has been shown to undergo largest increase of carbs in coral mucus under heat stress and was enriched in HV; carb transport and metabolism under strong regulation in *Streptococcus mutans* (bacterium associated with tooth decay) to cope with heat stress; **data support a functional restructuring of the microbial metabolic network in stress-resistant corals**

 **Bacterial taxa as indicators of coral heat tolerance**
 Analyzed data for the presence of candidate indicator taxa that characterize unchanged microbiome of corals in HV pool